PROJECT PURE HOPE

 Costs Coverage

-Ensuring the costs are covered through private funding (charities, private family offices, individual sponsors) and to explore the possibility of governmental support through the Disasters Emergency Committee (DEC), if they agree to launch an appeal based on their criteria.
+Ensuring the costs are covered through private funding (charities, private family offices, individual sponsors) and to explore the possibility of governmental support.

 Logistical Support